Pembroke Hydroseeding Services

 Contact Pembroke's Department of Public Works for Hydroseeding Material Disposal & Project Coordination

 Effective hydroseeding in Pembroke requires close coordination with municipal agencies to ensure compliance with local regulations and environmental standards.
-Advance notification is mandatory for any work within municipal rights-of-way, including coordination with road maintenance schedules and obtaining traffic control permits for equipment access.
+Advance notification is necessary for any work within municipal rights-of-way, including coordination with road maintenance schedules and obtaining traffic control permits for equipment access.
 Temporary lane closures must follow established procedures.
-All excess hydroseeding slurry must be contained—no discharge to streets, catch basins, or waterways is permitted.
-Tank cleaning and washout must occur only in designated containment areas.
-Seed packaging should be recycled through local programs, and debris from site preparation (old sod, thatch, weeds) must be disposed of via the April–November yard waste program using biodegradable paper bags, as required by the Massachusetts Department of Environmental Protection.
-For large projects, equipment staging area permits and material storage protocols are necessary to prevent contamination and comply with MA organic waste regulations.
-Municipal project integration is essential, especially for road construction, parks, and beautification initiatives.
-Pembroke Department of Public Works
+Material disposal is strictly regulated: no discharge of excess slurry to streets, catch basins, or waterways is permitted, and tank cleaning must occur only in designated containment areas.
+Seed packaging should be recycled, and all debris from site preparation—such as old sod or weeds—must be disposed of through the April–November yard waste program using biodegradable paper bags, in accordance with Massachusetts DEP guidelines.
+For large projects, equipment staging area permits and proper material storage protocols are required to prevent contamination.
+Coordination with the Transfer Station is essential for understanding operating hours, resident permit requirements, and fee structures.
+Municipal project integration is also vital, especially for road construction, parks, and beautification initiatives.

 100 Center Street, Pembroke, MA 02359

-Phone: (781) 709-1430
+Phone: (781) 293-5762

-Website: Pembroke Department of Public Works
+Official Website: Pembroke Department of Public Works

 Comprehensive Site Assessment & Soil Preparation for Hydroseeding in Pembroke's Glacial Till & Rocky New England Terrain